cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### So where does the blockchain come in?

-The subtensor blockchain records all the key activity of all the subnets in its ledger.
-But most importantly, the subtensor blockchain determines the rewards distribution for subnet miners and subnet validators.
+The blockchain records all the key activity of all the subnets in its ledger.
+But most importantly, the cybertensor contract determines the rewards distribution for subnet miners and subnet validators.
 An algorithm called Yuma Consensus (YC) is always running on the blockchain.
 Rankings of the subnet miners set by the subnet validators are input to the YC algorithm.
-Every 12 seconds, the YC algorithm computes the rewards based on these inputs.
+Every 5 seconds, the YC algorithm computes the rewards based on these inputs.
 These rewards (in PUSSY) are then deposited into the wallets of subnet miners and subnet validators.
-The subtensor blockchain continuously runs the YC algorithm for each subnet separately.
+The cybertensor contract continuously runs the YC algorithm for each subnet separately.

 :::tip See also
 See [Introduction](./learn/introduction.md) and [Anatomy of Incentive Mechanism](./learn/anatomy-of-incentive-mechanism.md) next.